Picos de Europa, Spain. Photo: Shutterstock-2261345255

 What is the food like?

 Asturias is famous for its milk, so there are plenty of cheeses to sample throughout the trip.
 Another local Asturian speciality is cider; your final meal of the trip is at a local cider factory where you can toast the climax of the trek in style and attempt the traditional pouring method - raising the bottle above your head and pouring into the glass from a height, so as to carbonate the cider while holding the glass low in your other hand.
-This becomes more challenging after your 3rd, 4th and 5th glass!
+This is more challenging than the locals make it look!

 What is the accommodation like?